Tim-Hofmeester/mostela-dieren/README.md

 # mostela-dieren

-Repository for data and script for the manuscript: Jeroen Mos & Tim R. Hofmeester (accepted) The Mostela: an adjusted camera-trapping device as a promising non-invasive tool to study and monitor small mustelids.
-Mammal Research.
+Repository for data and code for the manuscript: Mos, Jeroen, and Tim Ragnvald Hofmeester.
+“The Mostela: An Adjusted Camera Trapping Device as a Promising Non-Invasive Tool to Study and Monitor Small Mustelids.”
+Mammal Research, 2020. https://doi.org/10.1007/s13364-020-00513-y.

 <b>Abstract</b>